Pinelands, Cape Town: Demographics

+Infrastructure & amenities

 Road names

 Many of the road names in Pinelands have originated from local history or from places in England.
 One such road is named Uitvlugt (original Dutch) after the historical farm of the same name that covered what is now Pinelands.
 There are also roads named Letchworth and Welwyn after the first two garden cities in England.
 Other roads in Pinelands are named after places in the Lake District in England, the Royal Family as well as the names of birds, trees and flowers.
-Curiously, despite the attitude displayed to the sale of alcohol in Pinelands, there is a section where all the roads are named after well known wine farms.
+Despite the attitude displayed to the sale of alcohol in Pinelands, there is a section where all the roads are named after well known wine farms.